Hotel Transylvania (film): Plot

-The four head to the airport, but are held up in a town celebrating a Monster Festival along the way.
+The five head to the airport, but are held up in a town celebrating a Monster Festival along the way.
 Frankenstein attempts to scare away the assembled crowd of humans with a loud roar but instead receives wild applause and adoration.
 He then gets the humans to agree to help, and a team of men dressed as vampires provides Drac shelter from the sunlight while he rushes to the airport.
 Drac arrives to see Johnny's plane taking off, and he gives chase in bat form, burning in the sunlight.
-After getting Johnny's attention, Drac makes his way to the windshield of the plane and uses his mind-controlling power on the pilot to help him apologize, stating that Mavis has grown up and can make her own decisions.
+After getting Johnny's attention, Drac makes his way to the windshield of the plane and uses his mind-controlling power on the pilot to help him apologize over the plane's PA system, stating that Mavis has grown up and can make her own decisions.
 Johnny accepts his apology, and Drac manipulates the pilot to return to the Transylvanian airport.
 Drac returns Johnny to Mavis, announcing that he approves of Johnny.
-Johnny confesses to Mavis that their "Zing" was mutual and the two kiss.
-The monsters finish celebrating Mavis' party, impressing the hotel guests.
+Johnny confesses to Mavis that their "zing" was mutual and the two kiss.
+The monsters finish celebrating Mavis's party, impressing the hotel guests.